Overview

 Running Tests on ZKsync:

-To target ZKsync in your tests, you can enable ZKsync-specific behaviors by adding
+To target ZKsync in your tests, you can enable ZKsync-specific behaviors by adding --zksync

-commands or usingvm.zkVm(true)
+commands or using vm.zkVm(true)

 in your test setup.